On this page:

 - is not specifically excluded by NDIS Rules (such as being illegal to supply or use).

 Participants are advised that if a standard tablet, computer or iPad is required to participate in online video classes, these should generally cost no more than $600.
+A suitable protective case or bag (usually costing less than $100) should also be purchased to protect your investment from accidental damage.

 What is excluded from this policy?